Quantum Algorithms to Determine Spin-Resolved Exchange-Correlation Potential for Strongly Correlated Materials: Introduction

 Quantum computing offers a promising route to address this problem.
-Variational quantum algorithms such as the variational quantum eigensolver (VQE)~\cite{Peruzzo2014} provide a hybrid quantum--classical approach to compute ground states of interacting many-body Hamiltonians.
+Variational quantum algorithms such as the variational quantum eigensolver (VQE)~\cite{Peruzzo2014} provide a hybrid quantum-classical approach to compute ground states of interacting many-body Hamiltonians.
 In VQE, a parameterized quantum circuit prepares a trial state whose energy expectation value is minimized through a classical optimization loop.
 By employing physically motivated ansätze that capture entanglement and correlation efficiently, VQE can represent strongly correlated states that are difficult to treat using classical approaches~\cite{Stanisic2022}.
 These features make VQE particularly attractive for studying correlated lattice models and extracting many-body properties relevant to electronic structure.

 Several recent works have explored connections between quantum computing and DFT.
-Early proposals demonstrated how the Hohenberg--Kohn framework can be implemented on quantum devices~\cite{Gaitan2009}.
-Subsequent developments introduced hybrid quantum--classical embedding schemes and quantum-assisted approaches to derive density functionals and Kohn--Sham potentials~\cite{Bauer2016,Baker2020,Rossmannek2021,Pemmaraju2022,Senjean2023,Ko2023}.
+Early proposals demonstrated how the Hohenberg-Kohn framework can be implemented on quantum devices~\cite{Gaitan2009}.
+Subsequent developments introduced hybrid quantum-classical embedding schemes and quantum-assisted approaches to derive density functionals and Kohn-Sham potentials~\cite{Bauer2016,Baker2020,Rossmannek2021,Pemmaraju2022,Senjean2023,Ko2023}.
 More recently, Sheridan \textit{et al.} proposed a hybrid quantum-enhanced density functional theory (QEDFT) framework that uses quantum simulations to improve XC functionals for correlated systems~\cite{Sheridan2024}.
 These works collectively establish the potential of combining quantum simulations with DFT concepts to improve descriptions of strongly correlated materials.